Some Past Programs

 Charlemont, MA - - See Details below.

-to provide habitat for swallows but are looking for guidance as to how to do so.
+Many people live on, or have access to, property with open areas and would like to provide habitat for swallows but are looking for guidance as to how to do so.
 This program will start with a presentation on April 29, 2025 at 5:30 PM at the Dickinson Memorial Library, Northfield on the natural history of Cliff and Barn Swallows, the challenges these birds currently face, and how to provide/enhance nesting habitat for them.
 Free ceramic nests and information will be available for participants, who will have the opportunity to meet with Mara Silver, to describe their properties and get specific recommendations.

 The second component of the series will take place on June 14.